 - Predecessor: Vagabond

-(Premiere date unconfirmed).
+(Premiere date was pushed back to December 2019).
 I’m not a huge fan of sports, especially baseball, but it looks like I’m going to have a crash course in the game through Stove League because there’s no way I can miss it.
 I mean, Namgoong Min, Park Eun-bin and SKY Castle heartthrob Jo Byung-gyu?
 Bring it on.
 Namgoong Min (Doctor Prisoner) will take us into the world of baseball with his role as the new general manager of a baseball team called Dreams, which is at the bottom of the league ranking.
 He meets Park Eun-bin’s (The Ghost Detective) character, the team’s operations manager who is ever-encouraging and never gives up on them.
 Together, they embark on training for a new season.
 I imagine this will be one of those dramas that will make me laugh and cry in equal measures and leave me with a heartwarming story and endearing characters.
 I’m also super excited to see Park Eun-bin and Namgoong Min together and see what magic they can create.

 November 20: PSYCHOPATH DIARY (Wednesdays & Thursdays on tvN)